 Our database currently catalogs 17 primary variations of Sunstone Orange, but the spectrum allows for infinite gradations between these defined points.

-What is the exact hex code for Sunstone Orange?
+What is the primary hex code for Sunstone Orange?

 The standardized hex code for Sunstone Orange is #FF8C00.
 This code ensures accurate reproduction across all digital platforms.